-^{44.} See discussions of prior law in Tentative Recommendation Proposing the Enforcement of Judgments Law, 15 Cal.
-L. Revision Comm'n Reports 2001, prior homestead declaration, however, the creditor could seek enforcement of the money judgment by writ of execution.
+The minimum bid in the sale of a homestead must include an amount sufficient to satisfy "all liens and encumbrances on the property."
+This language is a relic surviving from the time when a judgment lien could not attach if there was a prior homestead declaration on record.
+The declaration acted as a complete shield against attachment and judgment liens, but it did not protect against execution on the homestead.
+Notwithstanding the prior homestead declaration, the creditor could seek enforcement of the money judgment through levy of a writ of execution.
 If the property was sold on execution without a pre-existing judgment lien in favor of the creditor, there would be no junior liens practically speaking, and all the other liens on the property, whether mortgage liens, tax liens, other judgment liens, would be superior to the creditor's execution lien.
-If the creditor had won the race to the recorder's office and the judgment lien had attached first, then there would be no application of the "all liens and encumbrances" language since the homestead exemption would not apply.
+If the creditor had won the race to the recorder's office and the judgment lien had attached first, then there would be no application of the "all liens and encumbrances" language, since the homestead exemption would not apply.
 Instead, the various lienors would have had an opportunity to engage in several rounds of redemptions, with junior lienholders redeeming from their seniors and the debtor redeeming where possible.

 Under existing law, the "all liens and encumbrances" language can act in an arbitrary and unreasonable manner, benefiting the profligate or severely unlucky debtor.
-If a debtor has enough liens on the property, no creditor can reach it because any creditor would have to pay off all other liens, junior and senior, under the terms of the statute.
+If a debtor has enough liens on the property, no creditor can reach it because any creditor would have to pay off all other liens, junior and senior, under the literal terms of the statute.
 On the other side of the coin, the home of a more responsible debtor would not be as hard to reach.